libbyh/libbyh.github.io/index.md

 # Work with Me

 Thank you for your interest!
-I am *not* recruiting students or postdocs or accepting new committee invitations right now (or for Fall 2025).
+I am *not* recruiting students or postdocs right now (or to start in Fall 2026).

 # Publications